Wrong way maps in uniformly finite homology and homology of groups: Introduction

 In the above theorem one would like to have the same conclusion for all higher $\hat A$-genera of $N$, i.e., arising by pulling back elements from $H^\ast(B \pi_1 (N))$ via the classifying map of $N$.
 Note that the composition $N \to M \to B \pi_1 (M)$ is the same as $N \to B \pi_1 (N) \to B \pi_1(M)$, where the last map is induced by the map $\pi_1(N) \to \pi_1(M)$ induced from the inclusion $N \to M$.
 So if $H^\ast(B \pi_1 (M)) \to H^\ast(B \pi_1 (N))$ is not rationally surjective, the above result of Zeidler may miss some higher $\hat A$-genera of $N$.
 This is now basically what the topological version of the main theorem of the present paper corrects.

 \paragraph{Acknowledgements}

-I would like to thank Thomas Schick, Clara Löh, Ulrich Bunke and Bernhard Hanke for helpful discussions surrounding the ideas of this paper.
+I would like to thank Thomas Schick, Clara Löh, Ulrich Bunke and Bernhard Hanke for helpful discussions surrounding the ideas of this paper, and Rudolf Zeidler for pointing out an error in the previous versions.
 I also thank the anonymous referee for his or her comments.

 I acknowledge the supported by the SFB 1085 ``Higher Invariants'' and the Research Fellowship EN 1163/1-1 ``Mapping Analysis to Homology'', both funded by the Deutsche Forschungsgemeinschaft DFG.